devicehive/devicehive-plugin-ethereum/README.md

 This plugin allows you to manipulate your custom smart contract from device.

 ## Before the start

+###Ethereum problems - if do not know look the link

 ### Specify your config file:
 #### Plugin config:
 *DEVICE_HIVE_PLUGIN_WS_ENDPOINT* - proxy endpoint to connect <br />